genidma/teatime-accessibility/README.md

 - **Ctrl+Down**: Decrease font size
 - **Ctrl+H**: Toggle high contrast mode
 - **Ctrl+S**: Toggle sound notifications
+- **Ctrl+D**: Toggle mini-mode
 - **Ctrl+Q**: Quit application

+## Mini-Mode

+TeaTime Accessibility includes a compact display mode called "Mini-Mode" which reduces the window size and makes the interface elements more compact.
+This is especially useful when you want to keep the timer visible but don't need the full interface.

+To toggle Mini-Mode:
+- Use the "Mini Mode" checkbox in the main interface
+- Or use the keyboard shortcut Ctrl+D

+Note: Some keyboard shortcuts may not work properly when in Mini-Mode due to the reduced interface size and focus handling.

 ## Customizable Animations